Home & Garden

 Your Spring Home Maintenance Checklist

 A home maintenance checklist can help you make sure that your home is in good shape for the coming season.
 Many homeowners forget about home maintenance until something goes wrong.
 By then, it’s often too late.
-Today, we will discuss some of the most important things you need to do to get your home ready for spring.
-Let’s get into it!

 One of the most important things on your home maintenance checklist is to check your roof.
 Make sure that there are no leaks and that the shingles are in good condition.
 If you have any broken or missing shingles, it’s time to replace them.
-You should also check for any damage caused by winter weather, such as ice dams.
+You should also check for any damage to your roof caused by winter weather, such as ice dams.

 In addition, you should consider cleaning your roof in the spring if you see any stains.
 If you detect any dark patches, algae are probably to blame.
 If it’s moss, then do manage to clean it.
 In strong winds, moss on asphalt shingles may cause them to lift, curl, or blow off.
 Apply a solution of bleach and water to remove algae or moss.

-#4: Check your windows and doors
+#4: Check Windows and Doors

-Another thing you can include in your home maintenance checklist is your windows and doors.
-To keep insects from entering your house, repair or replace the windows and doors’ screens.
 It’s a good idea to wash your windows at this point.
-Before you begin washing the panes, clean the tracts and seals with a vacuum attachment or a soft brush.
+Before you begin washing the panes, clean the tracks and seals with a vacuum attachment or a soft brush.

 Remember to clean the weep holes on your storm windows.
 Pour some water into the sill to test that these important drain holes are open.
 You may also use a thin wire to clear out the openings.
 If you notice weather damage on these things, consider repair or replacement right away.